 Multi-layer PCBs have three or more laminated between the external layers of the solder mask.
 The use of insulation prevents the buildup of excessive heat that can melt sensitive components.
 This type of PCB ranges in the level of complexity—from 4 to 50 layers in thickness—and can accommodate complex and complicated tasks.
 Applications include data storage, GPS devices, satellite systems, and complex medical equipment.

-In contrast to rigid PCBs, flexible PCBs are designed to move and flex.
+In contrast to rigid PCBs, flexible PCBs are made to move and flex.
 They are made from flexible materials, such as plastic, and are available in single-layer, double-layer, and multi-layer variations.

 Compared to rigid PCBs, these printed circuit boards offer several advantages.
 For example, their greater flexibility allows for their use in spaces that require folding over edges or wrapping around corners.
 This flexibility can result in significant cost and part weight savings, as a single flexible PCB can be used in place of multiple rigid PCBs.
 Additionally, flexible PCBs can be built with materials that enhance waterproof, shockproof, corrosion resistance, and other advantageous characteristics, making them better suited for a broader range of environmental conditions.
 However, as their manufacture necessitates printing on a flexible material, the cost of production tends to be higher than that of rigid PCBs.